E-Navigator

 Upper Room

-The May/June issues are available in the narthex for your free copy.
+The September/October issues are available in the narthex for your free copy.

 NURSERY!
 Needs your help to take care of the little ones for an hour during Worship!
 If the Lord lays it on your heart to help guide these little ones to know Jesus, please sign up for Nursery time on one Sunday a month!